dqn/gonso/README.md

 }
 ```

-First time, you need to authenticate.

 ```bash
 authenticate by visiting this url: https://accounts.nintendo.com/connect/1.0.0/authorize?xxx=xxx session token code: <input your session token code>
 ```

-Credentials are cached as `./nso.json`.

 ### How to get session token code